 A Bible Study by Jack Kelley

-Note: As you know I’m not one of the Bible’s writers, although my story appears in several of the Gospels.
+Note from Mary: As you know I’m not one of the Bible’s writers, although my story appears in several of the Gospels.
 What follows is a re-telling of my experience with some extra tidbits thrown in that, while historically accurate, may be new to you.
 Merry Christmas.

 There was an expectancy you could almost feel in Israel in those days, and sometimes it exploded into the streets as one itinerant preacher after another toured the country delivering his Messianic messages.
 Some actually claimed to be the Messiah, while others loudly hailed His coming, warning everyone to get ready.
 Usually it got them in trouble with the law, since the thing the Romans hated most of all was civil unrest.
 Some were beaten and run out of various towns and a few were put to death.
-But the people caught the messianic fever, hoping, dreaming and even praying that the Lord would raise up a leader to defeat the Romans and restore our country to its glorious days of the past.
+But the people caught the Messianic fever, hoping, dreaming and even praying that the Lord would raise up a leader to defeat the Romans and restore our country to its glorious days of the past.

 History, Written In Advance